wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-care-management/includes/4-create-location.md

 In this exercise, you'll create a new location record for the **Lamna Healthcare Company** organization.
-They've opened a new branch in Redmond, Washington and you need to ensure that this location is in the system.
+They've opened a new branch in Redmond, Washington, and you need to ensure that this location is in the system.

 1. In Power Apps, select **Apps** in the left site map.
 Select and open **Care Management**.